OSB Legislative Policy Guidelines

-The Board of Governors has determined that the use of bar dues to participate in shaping legislation involving the regulation of the legal profession and matters concerning the improvement of the quality of legal services available to the people of Oregon is germaine to the state bar's legitimate role and is in the public interest.
+The Board of Governors has determined that the use of bar dues to participate in shaping legislation involving the regulation of the legal profession and matters concerning the improvement of the quality of legal services available to the people of Oregon is germane to the state bar's legitimate role and is in the public interest.

 A. Oregon State Bar legislative or policy activities shall be limited to those reasonably related to any of the following subjects:

-3. The availability of legal services to society;
+- Making legal services available to society;

 B. The Bar will make every reasonable effort to inform members of legislative positions taken by it or its committees or sections and encourage as wide a participation as possible in formulating positions on legislative issues.